Measles: A Dangerous Illness: Reception and legacy

 Two years later, the letter was republished and it has continued to be quoted after subsequent measles outbreaks.
 Dahl was later asked to promote the polio vaccine.
 In 2013, following the measles outbreak in South Wales, former British health minister Edwina Currie called for compulsory measles vaccination for small children, possibly a proposal somewhat influenced by Dahl, according to Solomon.

 The letter was redistributed following the Disneyland measles outbreak in 2014–15.
 In 2016, with the resurgence of measles in the United States, an essay in the journal Medical Humanities, co-authored by David Oshinsky, looked at Dahl's letter and described how informing parents using statistics and evidence-based facts are not always effective for communicating the benefits of vaccination.
-According to the essay, the power of Dahl’s narrative in tackling vaccine refusal reminds readers of the devastation of a disease that has generally been forgotten.
-Despite consensus that the vaccine is safe and effective, the difficulties doctors face in convincing parents to fully vaccinate their children possibly lie in overemphasising scientific information, at the expense of communicating the benefits through stories such as Dahl’s.
+According to the essay, the power of Dahl's narrative in tackling vaccine refusal reminds readers of the devastation of a disease that has generally been forgotten.
+Despite consensus that the vaccine is safe and effective, the difficulties doctors face in convincing parents to fully vaccinate their children possibly lie in overemphasising scientific information, at the expense of communicating the benefits through stories such as Dahl's.
 The letter is available to read on the Oxford Vaccine Group vaccine knowledge website.
+Dahl's medical influence extended beyond measles vaccine, with the Wade-Dahl-Till valve, a surgical valve, and work on strokes.